DasLab/arnie/docs/setup_doc.md

 make
 ```

 To check build, try `./simfold -h`.
-Then put in arnie.rc:
+Then put in arnie file:

 ```
 #RNASoft build